5 obvious fixes for the military’s weight problem

 3. Take a hard look at the nutrition cards in the DFAC

-These categories are well defined in easy-to-read charts as part of the Go For Green program, and the service labels all foods in a dining facility with color-coded cards that denote that food’s category.
+These categories are well-defined and presented in easy-to-read charts as part of the “Go For Green” program.
+The service labels all foods in a dining facility with color-coded cards that denote each food’s category.

-But, the Army’s labels can be confusing.
+But the Army’s labels can be confusing.
 For instance, its hamburger yakisoba contains a whopping 813 mg of sodium, a level that would — according to the Army’s charts — qualify a dish for the “Low Performance Food” category.
-But, it’s labeled green, just like oven-baked chicken which contains fewer calories, fat, and sodium as well as more protein and calcium.
+But it’s labeled green, just like oven-baked chicken, which contains fewer calories, fat, and sodium as well as more protein and calcium.

 4. Encourage self-referrals to supplemental PT sessions and nutrition classes